coreboot/coreboot/util/spd_tools/ddr4/README.md

 # DDR4 SPD tools README

-Tools for generating SPD files for DDR4 memory used in memory down configurations on Intel Tiger Lake (TGL) based platforms.
+Tools for generating SPD files for DDR4 memory used in platforms with memory down configuration.
 These tools generate SPDs following JESD79-4C and Jedec 4.1.2.L-5 R29 v103 specifications.

-There are two tools provided that assist TGL based mainboards to generate SPDs and Makefile to integrate these SPDs in coreboot build.
+There are two tools provided that assist with generating SPDs and Makefiles to integrate in coreboot build.
 These tools can also be used to allocate DRAM IDs (configure DRAM hardware straps) for any DDR4 memory part used by the board.

 * gen_spd.go: Generates de-duplicated SPD files using a global memory part list provided by the mainboard in JSON format.
 Additionally,